A Buddhist Community based on friendship and a shared vision of what is most valuable in life.

 Dantacitta is the Chair of the Melbourne Buddhist Centre and was ordained into the Triratna Buddhist Order in 2011.
 Her name means, She who’s Heart/Mind is Tamed.
-You will often see her at the Centre at our meditation classes.
+You will often see her at the Centre at our meditation classes and at Women’s Study Night.
 Chairperson of the MBC Management Committee.

 Lokeshvara, a senior Order Member from the UK, is president of our Centre.
 Lokeshvara visits us, alongside his role as International Order Convenor, and meets up with sangha members and the Management Committee to discuss how we are going.
 He is an excellent retreat leader and Dharma practitioner.

 Siladasa was ordained in 1992 and his name means, Servant of Ethics.
 He is an excellent Dharma teacher, running Introduction to Buddhism courses and leading Dharma Study at the Centre.
 He is a Private and Public Preceptor and supports and mentors men wanting to join the Order.

 Viryasiddhi was ordained in 2012 and his name means, Accomplished in Energy and Valour.
 He leads Men’s Dharma Study at the MBC on Monday night and supports those men who wish to join the Order.
 Serves as Treasurer on the MBC Management Committee.

 Vimuttinandi was ordained in 2009 and her name means, Delights in Liberation.
 Vimuttinandi is the Women’s Mitra Convenor, supporting women who have made a commitment to practicing Buddhism with the Triratna Buddhist Community.
 She leads Women’s Dharma Study at the MBC on Tuesday night.